Become a Contributor

 FICTION

-We are open to submissions that illuminate life and society in Asia.
+We are open to submissions that illuminate life and society in Asia, of up to 3,500 words.
 Please note that we often end up with a backlog of fiction to publish, so it can sometimes be around 6 months before publication in print, but we can go down an online route instead.
 We regret that we cannot respond to unsuccessful submissions.
 If you do not hear from us after 6 weeks, please assume that you have not been successful this time.

 fiction@kyotojournal.org